bigcommerce/dev-docs/docs/api-docs/management-apis/contextual-filters.md

 <div class="HubBlock-content">

 > ### Note
-> The order of the data you send determines implicitly the sort order of the filters on the storefront.
-You can change the order of the filters on the live site by changing the order of the data in the array.
+> The order of the data you send determines the sort order of the filters on the storefront implicitly.
+You can change the order of the filters on the live site by changing the order of the array's data.

 </div>
 </div>